melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

     - Which plots are most informative for you?
     - What are the most interesting GO terms you found?

-## Do gene ontology analysis for all clusters
+## Perform gene ontology analysis for all clusters

-We have done gene ontology analysis for each cluster.
-But we can also do gene ontology analysis for all clusters together.
+We have completed gene ontology analysis for each cluster.
+But we can also perform gene ontology analysis for all clusters together.
 We can combine all marker genes from all clusters and do gene ontology analysis for them.